Atropos-Dad/Chiper/README.md

 ## 🙏 Acknowledgments

 - CHIP-8 was originally developed by Joseph Weisbecker
-- SDL2 bindings for Rust by the rust-sdl2 team
 - The amazing CHIP-8 community for documentation and test ROMs

 ---